EdwinVW/dapr-workshop/Assignment03/step-by-step.md

    If you see any warnings or errors, review the previous steps to make sure the code is correct.

 This is the receiving part done.
-Now you need to update the simulation so that it uses Dapr pub/sub to send messages to the TrafficControl service.
+Now you need to update the TrafficControlService so that it uses Dapr pub/sub to send messages to the FineCollectionService.

 ## Step 2: Publish messages from the TrafficControl service